Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot.

 There are two chapters in the War of 1812 in particular that involve Tennessee soldiers, Tennessee leadership and Tennessee’s image to this date.

 If you are ever in Baltimore, I strongly recommend that you take the water taxi to Fort McHenry, watch the movie, and do the guided tour there.
 As you can see, part of the tour involves everyone working together to fold an American flag properly.

 This chapter describes how important water-powered mills were to the American economy in the early 1800s.
 In 1832, a mapmaker named Matthew Rhea created a huge map of the state of Tennessee, and at the right is the section of the map that includes Hardeman County, in West Tennessee.

 If you click on this map and blow it up you will see that, at that time, Hardeman County contained at least 11 watermills.
 Since the economy of Hardeman County was entirely dependent on the growth and sale of cotton, we can assume that most, if not all, of these mills were used to operate cotton gins.

 Rhea’s map doesn’t show as many mills in Tennessee’s other counties, but I believe there were mills on rivers such as these all over Tennessee at that time.

-Click on the image of the map to blow up the map of the Erie Canal shown on page 85.
+Click on the image to the right to blow up the map of the Erie Canal shown on page 85.

 I think it’s worth it to emphasize just how narrow the original Erie Canal was–only 12 feet wide!
 You might make your students stand up and, using tape of the floor, demonstrate how narrow this is.
 It is probably narrower than the hallway at your school.

-The last image (click on it to make it larger) shows the Erie Canal being used today.
+The image on the left (click on it to make it larger) shows the Erie Canal being used today.
 For more images such as this, check out the website www.eriecanal.org.